Wednesday, November 6, 2013

 Creating a Unified Front: Taxonomy Automatic Indexing

-Ashleigh N. Faith, Director of AI and Semantic Innovation, EBSCO Information Services
+Ashleigh N. Faith, Librarian Data Scientist, EBSCO Information Services

 SAE International uses automatic indexing software.
 Before its project was under way, “use” of the software was loosely applied at best and the taxonomy was in a poor state for automatic indexing.
 SAE created its own taxonomy, based in engineering mobility and science terminology, from scratch.
 Developing a cohesive taxonomy that would also facilitate automatic indexing on content reaching more than 136,000 pages (and growing) across eight different content types was a challenge.
 The nature of scientific content makes automatic indexing difficult.
 Faith discusses the process that SAE used to establish a taxonomy to capture content and create the bedrock in which the indexing software could be trained, as well as the trials and iterations of training the software and validating the assignments.
 SAE improved its taxonomy assignment of content to 89% accuracy, well above the typically accepted 75% accuracy rate of automatic indexing, and established a repeatable process that can be used as the taxonomy grows.
 Learn from concrete examples, lessons learned, and how to duplicate the process with any automatic indexing software.